Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 Studying the decisions in our analysed threads we found that often, there is no \textbf{consensus} in controversial discussions, $62\%$ ($13$ out of $21$) of threads did not lead to consensus.
 On the contrary, in non-controversial threads, $38\%$ ($18$ out of $48$) did not lead to consensus.
 We found many cases where the discussion was open for months without being active, and administrators closed them without consensus.

 Regarding the \textbf{non-controversial} threads, we identified two types: short threads and the threads that include many vote posts with no further justification.
 The \textit{Property proposal} was the least controversial between the three channels.
 This could be because the editors reach a consensus with $2$ to $3$ votes and thus, disagreement is more unlikely.
-This contrasts with the other two discussion channels where we found extended voting and elaboration around the discussed issue.
+This contrasts with the other two discussion channels, where we found extended voting and elaboration around the discussed issue.
+This verifies our suggestion in Section~\ref{sec:resultsRQ1} that the size of a thread is not enough, and the content and discussion channel type have an essential role in identifying controversial discussions.